On the existence of MRD self-dual codes

 \section{The case of characteristic two revisited}

 Let $F$ be a field of characteristic two, and let $L/F$ be a field extension of degree $m\geq 1,$ with $m\geq n$.

-Proposition \ref{car2} shows that there is no self-dual MRD codes $C\subset L^n$ if the base field $F$ has characteristic two.
+Proposition \ref{car2} shows that there is no self-dual MRD codes $C\subset L^n$ in this case.
 Even if Lagrangian MRD codes do not exist in odd characteristic (Theorem \ref{MRDhyp}), we now proceed to show that they may exist in characteristic two, providing a natural substitute for classical self-dual MRD codes in this case.

 \begin{prop} Let $F$ be a field of characteristic two.

 Let $n=2d,$ where $d$ is odd or $d\equiv 2 \ [4],$ and let $L/F$ be an extension of degree $m=n$ with Galois group $\mathbb{Z}/d\mathbb{Z}\times \mathbb{Z}/2\mathbb{Z}$.
 Then there exists a Lagrangian MRD code $C\subset L^n$. \end{prop}